-Welcome to NAEYC-accredited Beth Yeshurun Day School’s Early Childhood program reaching out to children ages 15 months through Pre-Kindergarten age.
-Our classrooms provide a loving, engaging, and safe environment where our children may grow socially, emotionally, academically, spiritually, and physically.
-We have an open door policy and welcome all visitors to come explore our wonderful program.
+Welcome to Beth Yeshurun Day School’s NAEYC-accredited Early Childhood program, which serves children from 15 months old through Pre-Kindergarten.
+Our classrooms provide a loving, engaging, and safe environment where our children grow socially, emotionally, academically, spiritually, and physically.
+We have an open-door policy and welcome all visitors to come explore our wonderful program.

 Our teachers are experienced, enthusiastic professionals who provide a developmentally appropriate, play-based curriculum that allows children to learn at their own pace and challenges them to broaden their horizons.
 We offer a concrete curriculum that explores cognitive development as well as social and emotional growth while developing fine and gross motor skills.